gautamkrishnar/socli/README.rst

 `here <http://stackapps.com/apps/oauth/register>`__ by registering as a new app.
 Please don't use SoCLI as app name.

-New question
+Posting a New Question
-''''''''''''
+''''''''''''''''''''''

-If you can't find an answer for your question in stack overflow, **socli** allows you to creata a new question via the web browswer.
-Just type the command below and **socli** will open the new question page of stack overflow in the web browser for you:
+If you can't find an answer for your question in Stack Overflow, **socli** allows you to create a new question via the web browser.
+Just type the command below and **socli** will open the new question page of Stack Overflow in the web browser for you:

 .. code:: sh